ceecedy/youtube-pipeline-analysis/README.md

 ### ELT Diagram
 ![](demo/youtube_elt_diagram.png)

 This ELT pipeline is designed to run on weekly basis.
+This Data orchestration was done using Astronomer-Airflow.

 ### Extraction and Loading Diagram
 ![](demo/extraction_dag.png)